Add Text or Points to Ordination Plots

 - priority

 Text will be used for items with higher priority if labels overlap.
-This should be vector of the same length as the number of items plotted.
+This should be vector of the same length as the number of items plotted or number of scores.

 - select